 (1) Ask conference organizers to calculate and publish the carbon footprint of the conference.

 (2) Ask conference organizers to make the conference more accessible by putting talks and posters online.

 B) The best way to reduce your personal emissions is not fly to a conference.
 I understand that conferences have value in advancing our field and our careers, but reasonable moderation in conference attendance is easy to implement.
 Is travel to that destination conference worth the money and carbon emissions?
 Can you attend or present at the conference virtually?

 C) If you decide to fly to a conference, get the most out of the trip.

 (1) Can you combine this conference trip with something else?
 For example, after attending the conference can you visit a colleague at a nearby university?
 Can you combine the trip with a vacation you were planning on taking anyways?

-(2) Put your poster, or talk slides online.
+(2) Put your poster or talk slides online.
+Its very easy to post them to twitter, where many people will see them.
 By doing this your allow people who did not attend to learn about your work.
 By doing this you make it easier for other people to reduce their emissions.
 Further, you let people without the economic resources for conference travel, including undergraduates and under-funded scientists, to have access to a more level playing field.
 In my experience, putting a poster online means more people look at it.